StigLau/scala-monsters/README.txt

 http://twistedmatrix.com/users/acapnotic/wares/code/beasts/

-Todo create movement of movables
- * If the cascading move places the gameboard in an illegal state, all the moves must be undone
+ * todo list:
- * and a callback is sent to the client who issued the move
+ * a callback should be sent to the client who issued the move, if an IllegalMoveException is thrown
+ * implement exploding static walls
+ * Implement squishing
  * The game can be extended to be a american football game where one user controls multiple monsters which battle a oppositioning team, bent on mutual distruction with obstacles lying around the field.
  * Capture the flag or similar
  * Monster who can push/squish, and monsters who can "eat"
  * Property of the game how many cascading moves a monster can create
+ * GameBoards should be vals that are a function of time.
+Create a new for every new round
+ * Handle crashes - IE multiple monsters wishing to move to the same space in time